What actually decides Yan vs. Merab?

 How can fighters eliminate this threat?

-This reduced the muscular load required to defend while allowing Yan to re-establish his jab-to-overhand-right combination with full kinetic sequencing.
+This adjustment reduced the muscular load required to defend while allowing Yan to re-establish his jab-to-overhand-right combination with full kinetic sequencing.
 This forced Merab to respect damage upon entry, further slowing down his pace of wrestling exchanges and narrowing the net control differential.

 Tying it all together: